 It’s important to know some basic anatomy of the wrist and hand to understand carpal tunnel syndrome.

 To begin, the word “carpal” in carpal tunnel syndrome is in reference to the bones at the base of the hand.
-There are 8 carpal bones at the base of your hand—3 of which attach to your forearm at the wrist joint.
+There are 8 carpal bones at the base of your hand—3 of which attach to your forearm and form the wrist joint.

 These bones are oriented in 2 rows, proximal (closer to your wrist) and distal (closer to your fingers).
 The bones are listed from the thumb side to the pinky side of your hand with your palm facing upward.

-Across these bones is a band of tissue called the flexor retinaculum, also known as the transverse carpal ligament.
+Across these bones is a band of fascia—a dense connective tissue—called the flexor retinaculum (often called the transverse carpal ligament).
 On the thumb side of your palm, it attaches to the scaphoid and trapezium bones.
 On the pinky side of your palm, it attaches to the pisiform and hamate bones.

 The 8 carpal bones and the flexor retinaculum form the carpal tunnel.
+It is important to note that carpal tunnel is in reference to the normal, anatomical structures in your hands.
+“Carpal tunnel” is not a condition; rather, carpal tunnel syndrome is the condition!
 Through this tunnel, 10 structures pass from your forearm into your hand: